onnx/onnx-mlir/docs/LoweringCode.md

   Value floatRes = createMath.add(firstFloatVal, secondFloatVal);
 ```

-MLIR recommends this approach as it reads better, namely "we are creating a math add of two values", and the rewriter and location is now "hidden" inside the lightweight `createMath` object.
+MLIR recommends this approach as it reads better, namely "we are creating a math add of two values", and the rewriter and location fields are now "hidden" inside the lightweight `createMath` object.
 In addition, the method deals with the different MLIR operations for adding integer and float internally.

 In general, this and all other builders can be created as follows.
   ``` C++